 I bought the 9.7″ in March 2016 thinking I would prefer the smaller size for portability over the larger screen size.
 It turns out I was wrong.
 I borrowed a friend’s 12.9″ for an event a in early 2017 and LOVED the larger screen.

 So in October 2017 I purchased a 12.9″ iPad Pro.
 I still have both, but really only use the larger one.
 It can be a little awkward to take out with me, but the extra screen real estate is totally worth it.

 So, onto the apps and accessories I recommend investing in to get yourself setup for iPad lettering like a pro.

-I find that the Apple Pencil, straight out of the box, is unbalanced and too thin for me to work with comfortably for long periods of time.
+I find that the Apple Pencil, straight out of the box, feels unbalanced and too thin for me to work with comfortably for long periods of time.
 I’ve tried a few things to rectify that – including wrapping washi tape around the pencil! – but the thing I’ve found works best for me is a silicone cover like the one below.
 They’re less than $10 and are available on Amazon and eBay.
 Not only do they make a huge difference to how comfortable it is to work with – particularly when I’m sketching a full day event – it’s also a great way to minimise the risk of losing your cap!
 (The link below is an affiliate link, I earn a commission if you purchase via this link)